AadityaUoHyd/short-bulletin/README.md

 - System extracts text, chunks if needed, prompts LLM for top 20 summaries, saves to DB.
 - Users register at /register, login, view at /user/bulletins.
 - Download PDF link generates on-the-fly ShortBulletin PDF.

+## Pending Task
+no i am getting favicon now. also style.css works. issue is with login & register. why showing jwt token post register & login?

+tried to login as admin role with default credentials as admin/admin123, got output at http://localhost:8080/api/auth/login: object
+{1}
+token
+:
+"eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJhZG1pbiIsImlhdCI6MTc1OTk1ODEwMywiZXhwIjoxNzU5OTk0MTAzfQ.R6WJeOFKfyv6s2s-saHyn8OB8D7gPyzjJCztQwj0XtQ"

+during trying to register as user at http://localhost:8080/api/auth/register,

+object
+{1}
+token
+:
+"eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJhYWRpIiwiaWF0IjoxNzU5OTU4MjE2LCJleHAiOjE3NTk5OTQyMTZ9.7z1fuP6PZmV23p4xYx8LXXDdGLSYGJaF3gRaWsAyCYY"

+It should show me user-bulletin.html and it must have link for bulletin-detail, if user has logged in as USER role successfully, otherwise show credentials are wrong error.
+In case user role has ADMIN, he must be served page admin-upload.html, so that he can upload full_newspaper pdf, which is supposed to be read by LLM in order to filter top big 20 news out of it, then LLM(gemmma3) will summarize & segregate it into top 20 news with max 10-15 words as header and 40-50 word as explanation of news, and provide that ShortBulletin as output in user-bulletin page as per uploaded date wise. where user can consume that ShortBulletin.

+I already have default admin/admin123 as admin user for security login as ADMIN user, who can insert full_newspaper.
+Any user can register(if not duplicate register) his account in order to access(after login) published shortBulletin news on webpage.

+provide me codes & fixes for same.